RapidAPI/DevRel-Stack-Data/learn/posts/rapidapi-hub-provider/provide-api-rapidapi.md

 Other developers can build their applications using the API that you have built and provided in RapidAPI.
 You can also generate income by providing a pricing plan for your API.

 RapidAPI makes it very easy for you to manage your APIs.
-You can concentrate on building your APIs and RapidAPI will take care of the rest - monitoring your APIs, latency, and error rates.
+You can concentrate on building your APIs, and RapidAPI will take care of the rest - monitoring your APIs, latency, and error rates.

-RapidAPI also provides your services like user management and billing which are difficult to set up and manage.
+RapidAPI also provides your services like user management and billing that are difficult to set up and manage.